 The technology behind autonomous vehicles has come a long way in short amount of time.
 Level 2 and 3 autonomy are becoming widely available in cars today.
 Tesla’s Autopilot and Cadillac’s Super Cruise are considered two leaders of such technology.

 The most notable players in self-driving cars, however, may be ride sharing services.
-Lyft has partnered with Google parent company Alphabet’s self-driving car unit Waymo to offer self-driving rides in Phoenix.
-But according to its website, “Drivers will still operate the majority of our rides for the foreseeable future.
-And we don’t believe there will ever be a time when we have fewer drivers on the road than we do today.”
+Lyft has partnered with Google parent company Alphabet’s self-driving car unit Waymo to offer self-driving rides in some parts of the country.
+Uber has done the same.

 The Future of Self-Driving Cars